EdgarSantos-Fernandez/hakuna/README.md

 # Hakuna my data
-R codes and data accompanying the paper "Understanding the reliability of citizen science observational data using item response models" to appear in Methods in Ecology and Evolution.
+R codes and data accompanying the paper "Understanding the reliability of citizen science observational data using item response models" published in Methods in Ecology and Evolution.

 __Authors:__